 When making the decision between buying an investment property or home to live in, consider what stage of your life you are in, where you see your future heading and your financial goals.
 If you like the idea of being able to live in a property and making it yours then you may be better off buying a home to live in.
 Although if you love living a flexible lifestyle and don’t want to commit to living in the same property for a while and are interested in building a new wealth stream, rentvesting could be your best option.

 The best way to consider your options is to get in touch with one of our property experts and see how you could benefit from rent vesting or owner-occupation.
-Contact us.
+Enquire below.

 St Trinity Property Group and its affiliated entities, representatives, agents and related companies (collectively referred to as ST TRINITY PROPERTY GROUP) respect the privacy and security of your Personal Information, as defined below, and comply with the requirements of the Australian Privacy Principles under the Privacy Act 1988 (Cth).

 WHAT PERSONAL INFORMATION DO WE COLLECT AND HOLD?

 Under the Act Personal Information is defined as information or an opinion about an identified individual, or an individual that is reasonably identifiable, in whatever form and regardless of whether it is true or not (Personal Information).
 The Act also defines a subset of Personal Information as sensitive information (for example health records, racial or ethnic origin, religious beliefs, criminal records).

 The types of Personal Information we collect and hold will depend on the circumstances of collection and on the type of service we are providing.
 For example, when we are engaged to sell a property, we may collect and hold Personal Information from both the seller and potential buyers such as name, address, email address, telephone numbers, employment details and details about their business.